She's not a 'monster' any more: Girl, nine, called a witch by bullies recovers from surgery to remove growth that left half her face covered in hair

 Charity helped to fund surgery needed to remove the hair

-A father has described how his daughter was shunned by other children because she was born with a rare condition that left half of her face covered with hair.
+She now enjoys activities at school and playing with other children A father has described how his daughter was shunned by other children because she was born with a rare condition that left half of her face covered with hair.

 People called Bhawana Thami, who is now nine years old, names like 'monster' because of her disfigurement in her village in the Dolakha district, some 345km from Kathmandu, in Nepal.